TWWinde/Diabetic_Retinopathy_Detection/README.md

 ### 1. Datasets

 Pre-process the [*IDRID Dataset*](https://ieee-dataport.org/open-access/indian-diabetic-retinopathy-image-dataset-idrid) using the code-base at `Input_pipeline/` (https://github.com/TWWinde/Diabetic_Retinopathy/tree/main/diabetic_retinopathy/Input_pipeline).
-1. Edit the paths defined at the bottom of the main script to point to the actual data paths.
-More information on where to acquire the original datasets are provided below.
+1. Edit the paths defined at the config script to point to the actual data paths.
 2. Run the script using `python data_prepare.py` to generate the needed TFrecord files.
 After the dataset preprocessing procedures have been performed, we can move on to the next steps.